akmalnawfer/3p-noon-daily-standup/README.md

 Flash: N/A

 ## Inhamul
-HB: Visualization P3 => Show/Hide metrics for P1/P2/P3 is done, I am working on filtering the export data [connect W/ Rohit for tooltip data]
+HB: Working on filtering the export data [connect W/ Rohit for tooltip data] => Finishing up on adding filtered export, Look into implementing meta_attribute once API is available

-Magic: connect W/ Chandrama => Review Chandrama's INL code
+Magic: Review Chandrama's INL code (done) => Look into some pending US for current Sprint (facing some API blockers, will be checking on them today).

 Flash: N/A